I did not work during the 2017 calendar year—do I still need to file a federal tax return?

-If your gross income for the 2016 calendar year was more than $8,000 — whether received from sources inside or outside of Massachusetts, you will be required to file Massachusetts income taxes.
-Please note that if you resided in another state during the 2016 calendar year, you must check with that state to determine the income tax filing requirements.
+Please note that if you resided in another state during the 2017 calendar year, you must check with that state to determine the income tax filing requirements.

 NOTE: State income taxes should NOT be mailed with your Federal tax forms.
 Each state will have its own separate filing location.
 Check the state income tax form instructions for correct mailing address to send the completed forms.

 I’m currently living outside of the U.S. Do I have to file taxes if I was in the U.S. in 2017?